nlkli/recol/README.md

 **Switch your terminal and Neovim color theme from one command - no manual config editing.**

-**recol** changes your theme across terminal emulators and Neovim with a single command.
 Pick from 570+ prebuilt schemes with instant fuzzy search - from your shell or an interactive picker.

 ![recol-demo-interactive-mode-gif](https://github.com/nlkli/assetsrepo/blob/main/recol.demo/recol-demo-interactive-mode.gif)